 - Borrowing a phone or computer charger

 - Enjoying a snack or a quick game of chess

 - Browsing the latest issues of magazines while waiting for a study group

-- Working as a circulation assistant, technology aide, or study hall monitor
+- Working as a circulation assistant, study hall monitor, or media support aide

 - Finding a quiet moment to recharge and re-center

 The mission of Schauffler Library is to support and stimulate the educational environment of the school and inspire the community.
 The library's staff, facilities, technology, and collections promote the personal and intellectual growth of each community member and NMH's mission of education for the head, heart, and hand.

 Schauffler by the Numbers (numbers for 2018-19 school year)

 - Classes visiting the library: 674

 - Items borrowed: 6,400